National Academy of Science and Technology

 The National Academy of Science and Technology (abbreviated as NAST PHL) is the highest recognition and scientific advisory body of the Philippines under the Department of Science and Technology.
-It was created through Presidential Decree 1003-A issued by President Ferdinand E. Marcos in 1976 to honor and recognize Filipino scientists who made worthy contributions in the advancement of science and technology in the country.
+It was created through Presidential Decree 1003-A issued by President Ferdinand E. Marcos in December 16, 1976 to honor and recognize Filipino scientists who made worthy contributions in the advancement of science and technology in the country.
 It also recommends individuals to be conferred the Order of National Scientist upon approval of the President of the Philippines.

 History

-The establishment of the National Academy of Science and Technology was a proposal of several professors from the University of the Philippines.
+The establishment of the National Academy of Science and Technology was a proposal of several professors from the University of the Philippines System.
 It was endorsed by the National Science Development Board (now Department of Science and Technology) to the President of the Philippines.
-NAST was created through Presidential Decree 1003-A issued by President Ferdinand E. Marcos on October 6, 1976.
+NAST was created through Presidential Decree 1003-A issued by President Ferdinand E. Marcos on December 16, 1976.
 In 1978, President Marcos named the first ten members of the academy from members of the scientific community with three of them proclaimed as National Scientist, namely: Juan S. Salcedo Jr., Alfredo C. Santos and Gregorio Y. Zara.
 Through Executive Order 818 in 1982, the academy was tasked to give recommendations to the President of the Republic of the Philippines and the Cabinet on policies concerning science and technology in the country.